-DO YOU WORK WITH PEOPLE WITHOUT SUBSTANCE ABUSE ISSUES OR FAMILY MEMBERS OF ADDICTS?
+DO YOU WORK WITH PEOPLE WITHOUT SUBSTANCE ABUSE ISSUES?

 Yes!
 I am a licensed clinical psychologist and a therapist first and foremost.

 I have expertise in treating symptoms of depression, anxiety, bipolar disorder and panic disorder.
-You do not have to have a dual-diagnosis or any addiction or alcohol abuse issues whatsoever for me to take you on as a new patient.
+You do not have to have a dual-diagnosis or any drug/alcohol abuse issues whatsoever for me to take you on as a new patient.

 HOW LONG DOES EACH THERAPY SESSION USUALLY TAKE?

 This is entirely up to you.
 I offer 25, 45, 60, 90 and 120 minute sessions depending on what your individual needs are based on your treatment plan, which we will develop together during our first few sessions.